dmikey/swim-client-js/README.md

 will not be reconnected.
 This happens when the client calls `downlink.close()`, or when the link is explicityly `@unlinked` by the remote host, or when the network connection that carries a non-`keepAlive` link gets disconnected.

+### MapDownlink

+A `MapDownlink` synchronizes its state with a remote `MapLane`.
+A `MapDownlink` supports the full functionality of an ordinary [Downlink](#downlink).
+It also implements the behavior of a JavaScript key-value `Map`.
+All map operations are transparently synchronized with the remote lane.
+And all commands on the remote lane are transparently syncrhonized with the `MapDownlink` map.
+`MapDownlink` seamlessly supports complex key objects.

+Note that the complete state of the map is not guaranteed to be available until the `onSynced` callback has been invoked.
+And the downlinked map state may desync when the link's underlying network connection disconnects.

+#### mapDownlink.size

+Returns the number of entries in the downlinked map state.

+#### mapDownlink.has(key)

+Returns `true` if the downlinked map state contains a given `key`.

+#### mapDownlink.get(key)

+Returns the value associated with a given `key` in the downlinked map state.

+#### mapDownlink.set(key, value)

+Associates a `value` with a given `key` in the downlinked map state.
+Pushes the change to the remote lane.
+Returns `this`.

+#### mapDownlink.delete(key)

+Removes an entry with `key` from the downlinked map state, pushing any change to the remote map lane.
+Returns `true` if an entry was removed, otherwise returns `false`.

+#### mapDownlink.clear()

+Removes all entries from the downlinked map state and the remote map lane.
+Returns `this`.

+#### mapDownlink.keys()

+Returns an array of all keys in the downlinked map state.

+#### mapDownlink.values()

+Returns an array of all values in the downlinked map state.

+#### mapDownlink.forEach(callback[, thisArg])

+Invokes `callback` for every entry in the downlinked map state.
+If provided, `thisArg` will be passed to each invocation of `callback` for use as its `this` value.

+`callback` is invoked with three arguments:
+- the element value
+- the element key
+- the downlinked map state being traversed

+#### mapDownlink.primaryKey

+Returns the primary key function used to extract keys from messages.

+#### mapDownlink.state

+Returns the internal downlinked map state as a RECON record.